rafischer1/gmri_capstone_frontend/sprint_planning.md

 * flooding variable back to false mainview
 * Data unhardcoded tide level
 * tide graph: set back to actual data arr not mock arr

+> "Major flooding predicted for Portland - 10pm with a tide of 11.87ft.
+Winds 30-35mph and steady rain through the afternoon will lead to increased storm surge in low-lying areas.
+Visit slr-maine.com for more information."